Moduli spaces of (G,h)-constellations: The connection between the stability conditions

 On the level of functors, we obtain the following:

-\begin{cor} With the same notation and choices as in Corollary \ref{thetaimpliesGIT}, the moduli functor $\fsMth$ of $\theta$--stable $(G,h)$--constellations on $X$ is a subfunctor of the moduli functor $\fsMck$ of GIT--stable $(G,h)$--constellations on $X$. \end{cor}
+\begin{cor} With the same notation and choices as in Theorem \ref{thetaimpliesGIT}, the moduli functor $\fsMth$ of $\theta$--stable $(G,h)$--constellations on $X$ is a subfunctor of the moduli functor $\fsMck$ of GIT--stable $(G,h)$--constellations on $X$. \end{cor}

+\begin{remark} Even if we will not use this fact in the sequel, it is worth noticing that $\widetilde \theta$--semistability implies $\theta$--semistability.
+Indeed, if there exists $D$ such that for every $D \subset D'$ we have $\xxF$ is $\widetilde \theta_{D'}$--semistable, then it follows from Corollary \ref{limit} that $\xxF$ is also $\theta$--semistable.
+Therefore the moduli functor $\fMck$ of GIT--semistable $(G,h)$--constellations on $X$ is a subfunctor of the moduli functor $\fMth$ of $\theta$--semistable $(G,h)$--constellations on $X$. \end{remark}